Taukihepa / Big South Cape Island

-Big South Cape Island or Taukihepa is an offshore island of New Zealand to the west of the southern tip of Stewart Island / Rakiura.
-The island has no permanent inhabitants but muttonbirders visit the island to catch the sooty shearwater, known in New Zealand as a "muttonbird".
+Taukihepa / Big South Cape Island is an offshore island of New Zealand to the west of the southern tip of Stewart Island / Rakiura.
+The island is the largest of the Tītī / Muttonbird Islands, and as such has no permanent inhabitants but is visited by muttonbirders in search of sooty shearwaters, known in New Zealand as "muttonbirds".

 Māori named the island "Taukihepa" and Europeans, who arrived later, called it "Big South Cape".
-The island was given dual names in 2001 as part of a Treaty of Waitangi settlement with Ngāi Tahu.
+The island was given dual names in 1998 as part of a Treaty of Waitangi settlement with Ngāi Tahu.

 The island is the largest of a group of islands off the southwestern coast of Stewart Island / Rakiura, from which it is separated by a 1500 m wide channel.
 Surrounding smaller islands include Poutama Island to the south, Putauhina Island and the Putauhina Nuggets to the northwest, and Solomon Island to the north.
 The island rises to a height of 235 m at its centre, and numerous small streams run to the coast.
 Named features on the island include two inlets – Murderers Cove in the central east coast and Puwai Bay in the island's southwest.
 It has an area of about 900 ha.

 Rat invasion

-Maori muttonbirders had traditionally visited the island each summer to hunt sooty shearwaters (muttonbirds) that came to nest on the island in the spring.
+Māori muttonbirders had traditionally visited the island each summer to hunt sooty shearwaters (muttonbirds) that came to nest on the island in the spring.
 In March 1964, muttonbirders arrived to find the island had been devastated by the effect of rats that were causing one of New Zealand's greatest ecological disasters of the twentieth century.
 Previously free of mammalian predators, the ecology of the island was devastated in a matter of years and many endemic species of bird (some flightless) were driven to extinction.
 The surviving biomass of insect and bird life has been heavily reduced.
 An eradication programme was initiated to rid the island of rats and the island was rat-free again in 2006.